Kosovo MPs elect lawyer Vjosa Osmani as president | DW | 04.04.2021

-The 38-year-old reformist received backing from the parliament in a vote boycotted by a Serb party.
+The 38-year-old charismatic leader received backing from the parliament in a vote boycotted by a Serb party.
 Ex-President Hashim Thaci vacated the post in November after being charged with war crimes.

 The 38-year-old reformist and lawyer Vjosa Osmani was approved as president by the country's parliament in Pristina on Sunday with the backing of Prime Minister Albin Kurti and his Vetevendosje (Self-Determination) party.